Simultaneous Multi-die Floorplanning and Technology Assignment: Introduction

 \section{Introduction}

-Heterogeneous integration (2.5D and 3D-IC) opened up opportunities for building complex IC designs into a single chip with applications in high-performance computing, 5G technology, artificial intelligence, etc. One key aspect of heterogeneous integration compared to monolithic IC designs is that multiple dies of different manufacturing process technologies are integrated into a single system, allowing the re-usability of already designed IPs that are otherwise difficult to redesign in a smaller technology.
-Heterogeneous integrations also achieve enhanced functionality, compact area and design flexibility.
+Heterogeneous integration (2.5D chiplets and 3D ICs) enables opportunities for building complex IC designs into a single chip with applications in high-performance computing, 5G, and AI fields.
+Integration involves multiple dies often from different manufacturing technologies.
+Compared to monolithic ICs, heterogeneous integration also allows the reuse of existing IPs (Intellectual Properties), and achieves enhanced functionality, compact area, and design flexibility.
+Multi-die floorplanning for 2.5D/3D IC systems has been extensively studied~\cite{ho2013btreeSA,lee2023multiDieFloorplan,osmolovskyi2018diePlacement,ma2021thermalFloorplan,hsu2022warpageFloorplan,duan2024RLPlanner,amin2024RLFloorplan3D,chen2024floorplet,hwang2011tsvFloorplan,want2013tsvCoPlace}.
+These studies primarily focus on optimizing metrics such as chip area, interconnect (wirelength and TSVs), timing, thermal, or warpage.
+Typical approaches include simulated annealing, branch-and-bound, and reinforcement learning.